Apple Mac Mini (2020 Model)From $649.00

 I’ve written many product reviews on some of the best computers for music production, but today… We’re going to be looking at the best Apple computer for music production.
 If you’ve been reading my blog for long enough, you know that I only recently started using Apple computers.

-It might surprise you, but I personally believe the best Apple computer for music production to be the new Mac Mini from 2018.
+It might surprise you, but I personally believe the best Apple computer for music production to be the current Mac Mini from 2020.
 I’m not talking about any of their upsells, I’m simply referring to Apple’s entry-level Mac Mini.
 There’s actually a lack of information when it comes to this particular model’s performance with music producers, so I decided to jump in.
 Since recently trading-in my old 2013 iMac for one of these powerhouses, I’ve been really enjoying the experience!

 - Apple computers are designed for music producers